ricbl/etsaliencymaps/README.md

 python src/download_mimic.py --username=<your physionet username>
 ```
 - Download trained_model.hdf5 from https://github.com/imlab-uiip/lung-segmentation-2d and put in a folder named segmentation_model in the root of the git repository.
-- Download the eye-tracking dataset from ... and put in a folder named dataset_et in the root of the git repository.
+- Download the eye-tracking dataset ([https://physionet.org/content/reflacx-xray-localization/1.0.0/](https://physionet.org/content/reflacx-xray-localization/1.0.0/)) and put main_folder in a folder named dataset_et in the root of the git repository.
 - Check that the folders listed in the config_paths.py files are correct for your setup.
 - Run the following scripts:
 ```